National Aboriginal Veterans Monument: Symbolism

 The sculptor, Lloyd Pinay, has said that "the major theme was that the reason for war is in all likelihood a desire for peace".
 The monument depicts a golden eagle as the messenger between the Creator and man.
 The eagle or Thunderbird also symbolizes the Creator and embodies the spirit of the Aboriginal people.
 Below the eagle are four human figures, facing the four points of the compass and representing First Nations, Inuit and Métis.
 Pinay felt it was very important to incorporate female figures in the sculpture to acknowledge the role of women not only as nurses, but as those responsible for maintaining families while the men were away.
 The human figures hold not only weapons but also spiritual objects: an eagle feather fan and a peace pipe.
-There are four animal figures, one on each corner to act as spirit guides, each with a special attribute: a wolf (family values), a buffalo (tenacity), an elk (wariness) and a bear (healing powers).
+There are four animal figures, one on each corner to act as spirit guides, each with a special attribute: a wolf (family values), a buffalo (tenacity), an elk (waryness) and a bear (healing powers).